CGeethaka/Online-Railway-Management-System/README.md

-Review the Documentation:

-Open 22086780_AD_CW1.pdf to understand the system's objectives, requirements, user stories, architecture, and design.

-Key sections:
+##Key sections:

-Chapter 2: Requirements Specification (functional/non-functional requirements, user stories).
+##Chapter 2: Requirements Specification (functional/non-functional requirements, user stories).

-Chapter 3: System Architecture (client-server and microservices).
+##Chapter 3: System Architecture (client-server and microservices).

-Chapter 4: Design Specification (UML diagrams for use cases, sequences, classes).
+##Chapter 4: Design Specification (UML diagrams for use cases, sequences, classes).

-Chapter 5: Implementation overview.
+##Chapter 5: Implementation overview.

-Explore the Source Code:
+##Explore the Source Code:

-Navigate to the source code directories (e.g., /frontend, /backend).
+##Navigate to the source code directories (e.g., /frontend, /backend).

-Review key files for implementation details, such as API endpoints (/backend/api/trains) or frontend components (/frontend/pages/ticket-booking.js).
+##Review key files for implementation details, such as API endpoints (/backend/api/trains) or frontend components (/frontend/pages/ticket-booking.js).

-[Customize: Add specific file paths or module descriptions if known.]
+##[Customize: Add specific file paths or module descriptions if known.]

-Run the Application (if implementing locally):
+##Run the Application (if implementing locally):

-Follow the setup instructions below to set up and run the system.
+##Follow the setup instructions below to set up and run the system.

-Setup Instructions
+##Setup Instructions

 To run the Online Railway Management System locally, follow these steps (based on the planned implementation in the coursework):